estheragbaje/node-db-challenge/README.md

       Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      We need to break the many-to-many relationship into two one to many relationships by using a third table, called a JOIN table.
+Each record in a join table includes a match field that contains the value of the primary of the two tables it joins.
+(In the join table, these match fields are foreign keys.)
+These foreign key fields are populated with data as records in the join table are created from either table it joins.

 ## Minimum Viable Product